BASEBALL CARDS MOBILE AL

 In the 1960s, card shops began to emerge as specialized hubs for the hobby.
 Places like Sportscard Heaven and Mike’s Baseball Memorabilia sprang up and are still remembered fondly today.
 High-end shows also came to Mobile during this decade, exposing collectors to even more rare pre-war tobacco cards that seemed almost unattainable before.
 Regional stars on University of South Alabama teams also received card treatments that hold commemorative value.

-Read also: 1980 KELLOGG's 3D BASEBALL CARDS VALUE
+Read also: CENTER STAGE BASEBALL CARDS

 The 1970s saw the rise of specialty sets focusing on specific teams, players, or themes that collectors could chase.
 The 1973 Topps set had special photo variations that collectors in Mobile took pride in finding.
 This was also when regional sports memorabilia stores first started stocking vintage Mobile Minor League uniforms, photos, and related items to satisfy growing nostalgia.